 The form view displays one object at a time.
-From the form view in RM Browser and RM Concept, you can edit object attributes.
-From the form view of RM Concept, you can also find objects.
-The form view in RM Browser is available from the Requirements View.
+From the form view you can edit object attributes.
+The form view is available from the Requirements View.

 Dimensions RM generates a default form for each class based on its attribute definitions.